eliooses/BTCards/README.md

 # decentradexchange
-A full list of decentralized exchanges of cryptocurrencies and tokens
+A full list of decentralized exchanges of cryptocurrencies and tokens.

 | Exchange | URL | Status | Protocol |
 | ------------- |:-------------:|:-------------:|:-------------:|